Frank Field, Baron Field of Birkenhead

-From 1997 to 1998, Field served as the Minister of Welfare Reform in Tony Blair's government.
-Field resigned following differences with the Prime Minister; as a backbencher he soon became one of the Labour government's most vocal critics.
+From 1997 to 1998, Field served as Minister of Welfare Reform in Tony Blair's first government.
+Field resigned following differences with Blair; as a backbencher, he soon became one of the Labour government's most vocal critics.

-Field was elected Chair of the Work and Pensions Select Committee in June 2015.
-Following the 2017 general election he was re-elected unopposed.
+Field was elected chair of the Work and Pensions Select Committee in 2015, and was re-elected unopposed following the 2017 general election.

-In August 2018, Field resigned the Labour whip citing antisemitism in the party, as well as a "culture of intolerance, nastiness and intimidation" in parts of the party, including in his own constituency.
+In 2018, Field resigned the Labour whip citing antisemitism in the party, as well as a "culture of intolerance, nastiness and intimidation" in parts of the party, including in his own constituency.
 Field lost a confidence vote in his constituency party a month before his resignation, after siding with the government in Brexit votes.
-His resignation of the whip also led to his departure from the wider membership of the Labour Party, according to the Labour National Executive Committee, although Field disputes this.
+His resignation of the whip also led to his departure from the wider membership of the Labour Party, according to the National Executive Committee of the Labour Party, although Field disputed this.

 Early life

 Field was born in Edmonton, Middlesex, on 16 July 1942, the second of three sons.
-His father was a labourer at the Morgan Crucible Company's factory in Battersea, and his mother a primary school welfare worker at Belmont Primary School in Chiswick.
+His father was a labourer at the Morgan Crucible Company's factory in Battersea and his mother a primary school welfare worker at Belmont Primary School in Chiswick.
 His parents were Conservatives "who believed in character and pulling oneself up by one's own bootstraps".

-Field was educated at St Clement Danes Grammar School, then in Hammersmith, before studying economics at the University of Hull.
+Field was educated at St Clement Danes Grammar School, at that time in Hammersmith, before studying Economics at the University of Hull.
 In his youth he was a member of the Conservative Party, but left in 1960 because of his opposition to apartheid in South Africa and joined the Labour Party.
 In 1964, he became a further education teacher in Southwark and Hammersmith.

 Field served as a Labour councillor for Turnham Green on Hounslow London Borough Council from 1964 until 1968, when he lost his seat.
-He was Director of the Child Poverty Action Group from 1969 to 1979, employing Virginia Bottomley on longterm research into income and expenditure for families below the poverty line, and the Low Pay Unit from 1974 to 1980.
+He was Director of the Child Poverty Action Group from 1969 to 1979, employing Virginia Bottomley (now Baroness Bottomley of Nettlestone) on long-term research into income and expenditure for families below the poverty line, and the Low Pay Unit from 1974 to 1980.